AlexVentura-p/shopping-cart-laravel-cashier/README.md

 4. Run `php artisan db:seed PlansSeeder` to seed database with subscription plans used by application.
 5. Run `php artisan db:seed DatabaseSeeder` to seed database with random products

+if using docker you may need to set permissions for laravel logs and framework folders

+- `chown -R www-data:www-data storage/logs`
+- `chown -R www-data:www-data storage/framework`

 ## Stripe CLI configuration

 After stripe cli has been installed manually or by using docker